CS2613-WI24-FR01B/exploration-activity-1-Juan1ta-C/README.md

 ## Library
-I utilised the **image** library in Racket
+I utilised the **image** library in Racket.
 This is how you implement the library
 **`(require 2htdp/image)`**